 The Botanic Gardens and Parks Authority (BGPA or Authority) manages Kings Park and Botanic Garden and Bold Park in Perth, Western Australia

 The Botanic Garden and Parks Authority sits within the portfolio of the Hon.
-Amber-Jade Sanderson MLA, Minister for Environment; Climate Action; Commerce.
-She was appointed to the position in March, 2021.
+Reece Raymond Whitby MLA, Minister for Environment; Climate Action.
+He was appointed to the position in December, 2021.

 The strategic direction of the Authority is largely dictated by the Botanic Gardens and Parks Authority Act 1998 and Botanic Gardens and Parks Regulations 1999.
 Key documents such as the BGPA Strategic Priorities 2020-25, Kings Park and Botanic Garden Management Plan and Bold Park Management Plan assist in the ongoing care of our designated lands and can be accessed via the Plans and Policies section.